AvishkaRJ/Convert-to-txt/README.md

 # Convert-to-txt
-Convert files to txt format
+Convert all files with specific format in a directory to txt format